 The 2021 Ford Mustang Mach-E is an all-new electric vehicle from Ford.
-Sleek and stylish, the four-door appears to be a cross between an SUV and a sports coupe, and it delivers similar performance, thus explaining one of the reasons why Ford calls it the “Mustang” Mach-E. The pure-electric Mustang Mach-E is offered with either a standard or extended-range battery pack that deliver up to 300 miles of range between charges.
-Acceleration is dizzying — the benchmark 0-to-60 mph sprint takes as few as 3.5 seconds.
+Sleek and stylish, the midsize four-door appears to be a cross between an SUV and a sports coupe — it delivers similar performance, thus explaining one of the reasons why Ford calls it the “Mustang” Mach-E. With seating for five, the pure-electric Mustang Mach-E is offered with either a standard or extended-range battery pack that delivers up to 300 miles of range between charges.
+Acceleration is dizzying, with the benchmark 0-to-60 mph sprint taking as few as 3.5 seconds.
 Starting price for the 2021 Ford Mustang Mach-E is $43,000.

 The Mustang Mach-E uses a unibody (combined body and frame) chassis with an independent front and rear suspension.
 The exterior design borrows heavily from the Mustang coupe, with LED headlights and taillights closely resembling the 2-door model.
 The swept roofline provides a sporty appearance, disguising the Mach-E’s generous 5-passenger capacity and 60 cubic feet of storage space when the second row is folded down.
 Its electric drivetrain places the battery below the passenger compartment, creating a front trunk (frunk) with an additional 4.7 cubic feet of space.